Universe and Solar System

-On a dark, clear night, a milky band of light will stretch across the sky.
-This band is the disk of a galaxy, the Milky Way Galaxy is our galaxy and is made up of millions of stars along with a lot of gas and dust.
-Although it is difficult to know what the shape of the Milky Way Galaxy is because we are inside of it, astronomers have identified it as a typical spiral galaxy containing about 100 billion to 400 billion stars.
+A milky band of light will stretch across the sky on a dark, clear night.
+This band is the disk of a galaxy; the Milky Way Galaxy is our galaxy and is made up of millions of stars and a lot of gas and dust.
+Although it is difficult to know the shape of the Milky Way Galaxy because we are inside it, astronomers have identified it as a typical spiral galaxy containing about 100 billion to 400 billion stars.

 The central bulge is about 12,000 to 16,000 light-years wide and 6,000 to 10,000 light-years thick.
 The central bulge contains mostly older stars and globular clusters.
-Some recent evidence suggests the bulge might not be spherical, but is instead shaped like a bar.
+Recent evidence suggests the bulge might not be spherical but is shaped like a bar instead.
 The bar might be as long as 27,000 light-years long.
-The disk and bulge are surrounded by a faint, spherical halo, which also includes old stars and globular clusters.
-Astronomers have discovered that there is a gigantic black hole at the center of the galaxy.
+The disk and bulge are surrounded by a faint, spherical halo, including old stars and globular clusters.
+In addition, astronomers have discovered a gigantic black hole at the center of the galaxy.

 The Milky Way Galaxy is a significant place.
 Our solar system, including the Sun, Earth, and all the other planets, is within one of the spiral arms in the disk of the Milky Way Galaxy.
 Most of the stars we see in the sky are relatively nearby stars that are also in this spiral arm.
-Earth is about 26,000 light-years from the center of the galaxy, a little more than halfway out from the center of the galaxy to the edge.
+For example, the Earth is about 26,000 light-years from the galaxy’s center, a little more than halfway out from the galaxy’s center to the edge.

 Just as Earth orbits the Sun, the Sun and solar system orbit the center of the Milky Way Galaxy.
 One orbit of the solar system takes about 225 to 250 million years.
 The solar system has orbited 20 to 25 times since it formed 4.6 billion years ago.
 Astronomers have recently found that at the center of the Milky Way, and most other galaxies, is a supermassive black hole, though a black hole cannot be seen.